alibabacloud-howto/function-compute-with-oss-trigger/README.md

     ![Create OSS bucket](images/fc-create-bucket.png "Create OSS bucket")

 3. Click on the bucket you have created.
-On the displayed page, click on the "Files" tab, then "Create Directory", and set the folder name to `source`.
+On the displayed page, click on the "Files" tab, then "Create Folder", and set the folder name to `source`.
 Finally, click on "OK".

     ![Create OSS folder](images/fc-oss-create-folder.png "Create OSS Folder")